quinngrier/keepass/README.txt

 to do is set KeePass to run at Windows startup, which is a setting that directly affects Windows and is not stored in the configuration.

-The recommended way to update your database is gradually.
-Add two auto-type entries to ensure that the list always appears, but add further entries only as needed.
+It is recommended to update your auto-type entries gradually.
+Add two entries to ensure that the list always appears, but add further entries only as needed.
+This eases the process by spreading the work.

 Miscellaneous